-The Sunscreen Film Festival is known for its friendly atmosphere in a sun-kissed waterfront setting in downtown St. Petersburg (Florida in April).
-For 14 years the festival has screened top notch films, provided workshops and panels packed with Hollywood talent, hosted great parties and has been the top film festival in the St. Petersburg, Clearwater, Tampa, Florida area.
+The Sunscreen Film Festival is known for its friendly atmosphere in a sun-kissed waterfront setting in the very artsy city of St. Petersburg, FL.
+For 15 years the festival has screened top notch indie films, provided our filmmakers quality workshops and panels packed with Hollywood talent, hosted great parties and has been the top film festival in the St. Petersburg, Clearwater, Tampa, Florida area.

 The Sunscreen Film Festival was one of 23 festivals sponsored by the Academy of Motion Picture Arts & Sciences (the Oscars) in 2013-2014, named one of the top 25 “coolest’ film festivals by MovieMaker Magazine and Best Film Festival in the Tampa Bay Area by Tampa Bay Magazine.

-The Sunscreen Film Festival is organized and presented by the St. Petersburg-Clearwater Film Society Inc., a nonprofit 501(c)(3) charity dedicated to education, economic development, informing the public about the art of visual storytelling, enhancing opportunities for local filmmakers to develop their craft and art, and increasing the public’s awareness and support of local filmmaking as a cultural and economic asset.
+The Sunscreen Film Festival is organized and presented by the Sunscreen Film Society., a nonprofit 501(c)(3) charity dedicated to education, economic development, informing the public about the art of visual storytelling, enhancing opportunities for local filmmakers to develop their craft and art, and increasing the public’s awareness and support of local filmmaking as a cultural and economic asset.

-The Sunscreen Film Festival has grown from its first festival in a local art gallery with 600 attendees in 2006 to an internationally recognized event with an annual attendance of over 20,000 in St. Petersburg, FL and Los Angeles, CA.
+The Sunscreen Film Festival has grown from its first festival in a local art gallery with 300 attendees in 2006 to an internationally recognized event with an annual attendance of over 3000 in St. Petersburg, FL and Los Angeles, CA. The festival has come to be known for its commitment to diversity (in 2019 50% of films were by women); for taking chances on creative, edgy films; and for being a filmmakers film festival.
+Celebrating diversity is a core value of the city and the festival seeks each year to showcase that value.

-An aspect that makes Sunscreen even more unique is that our celebrity and special guests take part in workshops, classes, or other events that supports the festival’s mission.
+One aspect that makes Sunscreen unique is our celebrities and special guests take part in workshops, classes, or other events that supports the festival’s mission.
 Everyone that attends Sunscreen is accessible and easy to interact with.
 Many filmmakers love the collegial atmosphere during the festival and appreciate the chance to learn from one another.
+Sunscreen provides 3 days of workshops while movies are screening.

-Our goal is to encourage the creation, production, and exhibition of independent film in Florida and Southern California through our educational programs and public screenings, thereby increasing awareness and support of local filmmaking as a cultural and economic asset.
+Our goal is to encourage the creation, production, and exhibition of creative, independent film in Florida through our educational programs and public screenings, thereby increasing awareness and support of local filmmaking as a cultural and economic asset.

 Sunscreen presents juried awards in the following categories: